lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    :width: 350
    :align: center

 Now, we have reached the last page.
-You can view information such as allocated resources, mount information, environment variables set on the previous pages, etc. After confirming the settings, click the LAUNCH button.
+You can view information of session(s) to create, such as environment itself, allocated resources, mount information, environment variables set on the previous pages, etc.
+After confirming the settings, click the LAUNCH button.
 If there is a setting you want to change, you can return to the previous page by clicking the left arrow button.